wschreyer/PENTrack/README.md

 Output
 -------

-Output files are separated by particle type, (e.g. electron, neutron and proton) and type of output (endlog, tracklog, ...).
+The output is separated by particle type, (e.g. electron, neutron and proton) and type of output (endlog, tracklog, ...).
 Output files are only created if particles of the specific type are simulated and can also be individually configured for each particle type by adding corresponding variables in the particle-specific sections in the configuration file.

-Text output files are tables with space-separated columns; the first line contains the column name.
-If you compile PENTrack with [ROOT](https://root.cern.ch) support, data can be directly printed to ROOT trees by enablign the ROOTlog option.
-In that case, a single ROOT file containing a tree for each particle and output type will be created, similar to the output of the merge scripts described in the Helper Scripts section.
-The created ROOT file will also contain a copy of all configuration variables.
+The format of output files can be selected with the logtype variable in the config.
+If you select text output (the default) one file with space-separated columns is created for each particle and output type; the first line contains the column name.
+If you compile PENTrack with [ROOT](https://root.cern.ch) support, data can be directly printed to ROOT trees.
+If you compile PENTrack with [HDF5](https://www.hdfgroup.org/solutions/hdf5/) support, data can be logged to HDF5 files.
+In each case, a single file containing datasets for each particle and output type will be created.
+The file will also contain a copy of all configuration variables.

-Output can be filtered so only particles fulfilling certain conditions are printed.
+Output can be filtered so only particles fulfilling certain conditions are printed, see the logvars and logfilter variables in the config.

 Types of output: endlog, tracklog, hitlog, snapshotlog, spinlog.